mobak88/Saga-Farmann/README.md

 ### Endpoints

-All the standard endpoints from wordpres can be found: [REST API Developer Endpoint Reference](https://developer.wordpress.org/rest-api/reference/)<br />
+All the standard endpoints from Wordpress can be found: [REST API Developer Endpoint Reference](https://developer.wordpress.org/rest-api/reference/)<br />
 In adition we have the following endpoints:

 | Name                 | Request type | Endpoint                                                 |